The following tips may help your toddler (and you) through the time change:

 - Stay on schedule.
 That means getting your little one to wake, eat, play, nap and go to bed at the usual times according to what the clock says.
-Avoid the temptation to allow your child to stay up past his normal bedtime the first few days after the time change.
-He may be grumpy for a while, but the more you stick to your routines; the faster your toddler will adjust to a time change.
+Avoid the temptation to allow your child to stay up past their normal bedtime the first few days after the time change.
+They may be grumpy for a while, but the more you stick to your routines; the faster your toddler will adjust to a time change.

 - Send sleep signals.
 As adults, we all have routines that we do prior to bed; brush our teeth, put on pajamas, read, etc. So it’s also important to have a consistent routine for your toddlers prior to them going to sleep as well.
 In addition to a bedtime routine, you should also have a mini nap routine (about 5 minutes) where you signal to your toddler that it’s almost nap time.
 This could be something as simple as closing the blinds, changing a diaper and reading a couple of stories.